leka91/reputation-project/README.md

 ---

 Reputation test project made with PHP (Laravel Sail with Docker) and Bootstrap 5 for frontend.
 I connected to google maps reviews scraper, exported the data in the form of a CSV file for technomania (electronic equipment store) which I later used in my database.
 The project has a landing page where you enter the domain (in this case https://www.tehnomanija.rs/) after which you get to the dashboard page where you can see the best and worst scores of all locations.
 The addresses of the locations are in the form of a link, and by clicking on it, you can access a single location where you can see basic data and a chart.
+For score calculation, i've made a command - PHP script to fill in scores.
+Scores are calculated by determining position (index) of a parameter score among other scores in sorted array, in other words percentile (score relative to other locations).
+Next step is calculating average score (overall score for each location), normalization (applying new range 0 - 1000) and setting the appropriate color for overall score.

 ## Technologies